yashn26/calci_app/README.md

 # calci_app
 calculator app
 **************************************
-this is a simple android calulator hope you like it
+this is a simple android calculator hope you like it
 **************************************